We are currently accepting applications for Fall 2014.

 Required Application Materials

-Applicants should submit a School of Graduate Studies online application along with the following items:
+Applicants should submit an online application to the School of Graduate Studies along with the following items:

 - Statement of objectives: Please explain your research interests and your goals for doctoral study and personal and professional development

 - Evidence of planned or achieved professional certification

 - An English proficiency score for non-native English speakers

 - Application fee of $50

 - Evidence of financial support for studies for international students

 10900 Euclid Avenue